Tanush-ai/Tanush-ai/README.md

 ###

-<p align="left">📚 I am currently exploring the fields of LLM operations and multi-agent systems.  <br>🎯 My goals include developing automated, reproducible, and fault-tolerant machine learning solutions.  <br>🎲 A fun fact about me is that I believe in hands-on learning, which sometimes involves breaking things to understand how to repair them.</p>
+<p align="left">📚 I am currently exploring LLM operations and multi-agent systems.  <br>🎯 My goals include developing automated, reproducible, and fault-tolerant machine learning solutions.  <br>🎲 A fun fact about me is that I believe in hands-on learning, which sometimes involves breaking things to understand how to repair them.</p>

 ###